 The spaces in between the cubes will be home to hydroponic living walls of foliage, as well as water features.
 The building will contain 350,000 square feet of office space, some of which will have glass floors, as well as a soaring four-storey glass lobby.

 There will also be a cafe or restaurant on the ground floor, and extensive landscaping of the public realm surrounding the building, including pavers, seating, lighting and upgrading of the laneway.
 There will also be a garden and amenity space on the roof of the building for office tenants.

 Westbank says the unique design will set the standard for future office developments in Vancouver, and that the large column-free floor plates will be attractive to high-tech companies.

-The existing Budget car rental building on the site was constructed in 1913, but it is not protected by a heritage designation.
-Interestingly, this project was announced one day after the result of British Columbia’s provincial election.
+The existing building on the site – formerly home to Budget Car Rental — was constructed in 1913, but it is not protected by a heritage designation.